NewAmericanPublicArt/color-commons/src-fiend/TUTORIAL.md

 SO now that we have our particular instance of Fiend, `dansfiend`, we need him to possess information in order to manipulate it.
 The two methods allowing for entry are `new_entry` and `new_entry2` (which is instantiated by `get_fr_csv`).
 The main difference between these two functions is the format of an entry when it is passed in via a new_entry call.

-`new_entry`: accepts entries of format `{ 'name': x, 'msg': y }
+`new_entry`: accepts entries of format `{ 'name': x, 'msg': y }`

-`new_entry2`: accepts entries of format `{ 'name': x, 'msg': y, 'date': z, 'time': a}
+`new_entry2`: accepts entries of format `{ 'name': x, 'msg': y, 'date': z, 'time': a}`

 As we mentioned,, the 2nd entry style can be called from the master-method, `get_fr_csv`.
-This function allows for the importation of an unspecified number of entries into Fiend rapidly from the .csv file format. *Weird Note* there is a specific format for this entry style for .csvs.
-Refer to /resources/csvs for examples on how to correctly set up fields for mass importation.
+This function allows for the importation of an unspecified number of entries into Fiend rapidly from the .csv file format.
+**Weird Note:** There is a specific format for this entry style for .csvs.
+Refer to */resources/csvs* for examples on how to correctly set up fields for mass importation.
 Of particular note is the |x| brackets for the 'msg' field in order to allow for commas in the message body without messing up the csv format.

 *ASSUMING WE ALREADY IMPORTED THE HEADER AND CALLED THE INIT AS FOUND IN SEGMENT II*, Here are three different ways to import an entry from someone with the phone number '5089001000' and the message 'purple':

-1.
+1. **new_entry**
 ```python
 entry = { 'name': '5089001000', 'msg':'purple'} # This simply declares an intermediate variable in dictionary format
 dansfiend.new_entry(entry) # returns True/False depending on success of entry; can be assigned a variable or ignored
 ```
 *Note*: If you don't know what is/how to construct a python dictionary, refer to [Docs](https://docs.python.org/3/reference/expressions.html#dict)

-2.
+2. **new_entry2**
 ```python
 entry = { 'name': '5089001000', 'msg':'purple', 'date': dansfiend.get_date(), 'time':dansfiend.get_time() } # This will give exact same date & time values as above
 dansfiend.new_entry2(entry) # also returns True/False depending on success of entry; can be assigned a variable or ignored
 ```
+3. **get_fr_csv**
-3. Make a .csv document in the src-fiend folder with the format:
+Make a .csv document in the src-fiend folder with the format:
 ```
 [THROWAWAY FIRST LINE - From,To,Body,SentDate,AcctSid,Sid]
 5089001000,[placeholder],|purple|,2017-07-11 17:00:00 UTC,[placeholder],[placeholder]